Hardware register: Peripherals

 Registers are used in interfaces between software and peripherals.
 Software writes them to send information to the device, and reads them to receive information from the device.

-To read or write a register in a "peripheral unit" (computer hardware outside the CPU), the processor executes a "load" or "store" instruction using the register's memory-mapped I/O or port-mapped I/O address.
+To read or write a register in a peripheral unit (computer hardware outside the CPU), the processor executes a load or store instruction using the register's memory-mapped I/O or port-mapped I/O address.
 Registers are accessed in words, but sometimes only use a few bits of the word.

 From a CPUs perspective, a register is either read/write, read-only or write-only.
-The latter is generally not preferred as it can make debugging difficult and prevent read-modify-write operations.
+The latter is generally not preferred as it can make debugging difficult and prevent read–modify–write operations.

-The software-accessible registers in standard integrated circuits typically are documented in their associated electronic component datasheets.
+The software-accessible registers in standard integrated circuits are typically documented in their associated electronic component datasheets.
 Many such devices also have internal registers that are inaccessible to software, which are used for purposes such as state machines and pipelining.

-Commercial design tools simplify and automate memory-mapped register specification and code generation for hardware, firmware, hardware verification, testing and documentation.
-DITA SIDSC XML defines an XML format for memory-mapped registers.
+Various standards exist that can be used to specify and describe addressable and other registers via XML, such as IP-XACT and Common Microcontroller Software Interface Standard (CMSIS).